 - Data sources include the KBOR KHEDS Academic Year collection and wage records gathered from the Kansas Department of Labor as well as the Missouri Department of Labor and Industrial Relations.
-Wage records include wage earners, but not federal workers, military personnel, or sole proprietorships if no wages are reported. - Students included in the count for a particular completion year are those students who graduated during a given academic year (summer, fall, spring) but did not reenroll in 12 or more hours the following academic year. - The lowest credential type is used for those students receiving multiple credential types in the same completion year. - Fourth quarter calendar wages are annualized to obtain average wages. - The trend graphs depict the percent employed in the region and the average wages for a particular credential type and completion year combination one year after completion.
+Wage records include wage earners, but not federal workers, military personnel or sole proprietorships if no wages are reported. - Students included in the count for a particular completion year are those students who graduated during a given academic year (summer, fall, spring) but did not reenroll in 12 or more hours the following academic year. - The lowest credential type is used for those students receiving multiple credential types in the same completion year. - Fourth quarter calendar wages are annualized to obtain average wages. - The trend graphs depict the percent employed in the region and the average wages for a particular credential type and completion year combination one year after completion. - Certificates have been divided into two categories: short-term certificates and certificates.